-Body mass index (BMI) is an estimate of how moderate a person’s body weight is based on their height and weight.
-Doctors consider a healthy BMI for women to be 18.5–24.9.
+Body mass index (BMI) is an estimate of body composition, based on weight and height.
+Doctors consider a moderate BMI for women to be 18.5–24.9.
 A BMI of 30 or above may indicate obesity.

-BMI measurements can help someone understand whether they have underweight or overweight.
-However, BMI for women has some limitations, as it does not measure body fat specifically.
+BMI measurements can help someone understand whether they are underweight or overweight.
+However, BMI for people assigned female at birth has some limitations, as it does not measure body fat specifically.

-In this article, we provide a BMI calculator, discuss the pros and cons of BMI measurements, and explain some other methods that women may find useful for keeping track of their health.
+In this article, we provide a BMI calculator, discuss the pros and cons of BMI measurements, and explain some other methods that people assigned female at birth may find useful for keeping track of their health.

 A person can use this calculator to determine their BMI:

 Once someone knows their BMI, they can find out where their measurement falls in the following standard weight categories from the